Le-Long/REST-API-with-Flask/README.md

 It is recommended that you create a virtual environment and activate it first.

-Then use the package manager [pip](https://pip.pypa.io/en/stable/) to install requirements.
+Then go to the project directory to use the package manager [pip](https://pip.pypa.io/en/stable/) to install requirements.

 ```bash
 python3 -m pip install -r requirements.txt